Homepage

 - 11:30 a.m. for Lunch

-- Children not enrolled in the Summer Learning Program or 21st Century Summer Program must leave the premises at the end of meal service:
+- Children must leave the premises at the end of meal service:

 - 8:30 a.m. at the conclusion of the Breakfast service